When Mom Fails…Crickets

 1. What is God’s actual design for sex?
 (Looking for biblical evidence here, not just traditional “churchy” opinions.)

 Natural law gets to weigh in here, too: designed things “want” to be used in particular ways.
 It doesn’t take you too long to figure out which end of the paring knife to hold.
-Fruitfulness is a major purpose of the design: sexuality is our reproductive mechanism, and we’re powerfully driven to exercise it.
+For sexuality, fruitfulness is a major purpose of the design: it’s our reproductive mechanism, and we’re powerfully driven to exercise it.
 The hormonal effects of sexual union are also a big deal, and show that bonding and communion are also major purposes of sex.
-It’s enormously pleasurable, and that’s either an accident or it’s intended that way.
-Since it’s God we’re talking about, it’s intended.
+It’s enormously pleasurable, and God designed it to be.
 Say thank you.

 1. Does the Bible even offer a blueprint for sexual education, or have we been winging it for centuries?